kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - Implement the first version of `Workload` API necessary as a mechanism for defining scheduling policies
 - Introduce a concept of a `PodGroup` positioned as runtime counterparts for the Workload
 - Ensure that decoupled model of `Workload` and `PodGroup` provide clear responsibility split, improved scalability and simplified lifecycle management
+- Enhance status ownership by making `PodGroup` status track podGroup-level runtime state
+- Ensure proper ownership of `PodGroup` objects via controller `ownerReferences`
 - Ensuring that we can extend `Workload` API in backward compatible way toward north-star API
-- Ensuring that `Workload` API will be usable for both built-in and third-party workload controllers and APIs
+- Simplify integration with `Workload` API and true workload[^6] controllers to make `Workload` API usable for both built-in and third-party workload controllers and APIs
 - Implement first version of gang-scheduling in kube-scheduler supporting (potentially in non-optimal way) all existing scheduling features.
 - Provide full backward compatibility for all existing scheduling features